 Outdoor Education instructors

-Kelly Wood – Assistant Director
+Kelly Wood – Executive Director

 Kelly draws on 15 years of experience at Chapel Rock to work with staff and guests to create outstanding educational and retreat experiences.
 Kelly graduated from Prescott College with a Bachelors degree in Outdoor Program Administration, started working on the ropes course and has never looked back.
 In his current role he manages staff, supervises summer camp, helps with ACOS, and ensures every guest has a great experience.
 In his free time, he enjoys spending time with his family.

 Favorite Quote: "We do not believe in ourselves until someone reveals that deep inside us something is valuable, worth listening to, worthy of our trust, sacred to our touch.
 Once we believe in ourselves we can risk curiosity, wonder, spontaneous delight or any experience that reveals the human spirit."